ASLeonard/pangenome_summer_school/slides/lecture_6.md

 One of the most common tools is `Bandage` (https://github.com/asl/BandageNG). \
 It has several advantages:
  - easy to install
- - quick to load
+ - quick to load small-moderate graphs
+ - lots of extra functionality

 ---

-# Bandage visualisations
+# `Bandage` visualisations

 A relatively easy example of a minigraph bubble.